-Turkey’s currency nosedives on economic concerns, US dispute
+Turkey shaken by financial fears, Trump rattles it further

 In modern economies, central banks are meant to be independent of governments to make sure they set policies that are best for the economy, not politicians.
 But since adopting increased powers, Erdogan appears to have greater control over the bank as well.

-Erdogan on Thursday portrayed the currency drop as a “campaign” to harm Turkey and called on the people not to worry.
+“Change the euros, the dollars and the gold that you are keeping beneath your pillows into lira at our banks.
+This is a domestic and national struggle.”

+He appeared to blame foreigners for trying to hurt Turkey, saying: “This will be my people’s response against those waging an economic war against us.”

-“If they have their dollar, we have the people, we have Allah,” he said.
+On Thursday, Erdogan said “If they have their dollar, we have the people, we have Allah.”

-Last week, he called on Turks to convert their foreign currency and gold into Turkish lira to help the currency.

-Treasury and Finance Minister Berat Albayrak — who is Erdogan’s son-in-law — was scheduled later on Friday to outline a “new economic model.”
+The defiant tone and war rhetoric only hurt the lira more, before Erdogan’s finance chief and son-in-law, Berat Albayrak, tried to ease investor concerns during a conference, saying the government would safeguard the independence of the central bank.

+“One of our principles will be ensuring the full independence of monetary policy,” Abayrak said as he outlined his ministry’s “new economic model.”

-The currency drop is particularly painful for Turkey because the country finances a lot of its economic growth with foreign investment.
-As the currency drops, Turkish companies and households with debt in foreign currencies see their debts expand.
+The currency drop is particularly painful for Turkey because the country finances a lot of its economic growth with foreign money.
+As the currency drops, Turkish companies and households with debt in foreign currencies see the cost of repaying those loans expand.

-Coupled with an inflation rate of nearly 16 percent, that could cause a lot of damage to the local economy.
+Coupled with an inflation rate of nearly 16 percent, that could cause severe damage to the local economy.

 Foreign investors could be spooked and try to pull their money out, reinforcing the currency drop and potentially leading to financial instability.

-Turkey’s woes shook world markets, pushing down stock indexes and lifting the dollar, which traders around the world typically buy in times of concern.

-On Friday, the euro sagged to a 13-month low against the dollar, down 0.7 percent to $1.1450, after the Financial Times reported that the European Central Bank was worried about possible losses at eurozone banks operating in Turkey.
+The euro sagged to a 13-month low against the dollar on concerns that European banks operating in Turkey could suffer losses.

-But analysts say that while there may be losses at banks, Turkey’s economic problems do not pose a big threat to Europe or other big economies, like the United States.
+But analysts say that while there may be losses at some banks, Turkey’s economic problems do not pose a big threat to Europe or other big economies like the United States.